-BBG FIREWALL
+FIREWALL

-The U.S. International Broadcasting Act created the Board of Governors to act as a "firewall" between VOA journalists and the rest of the U.S. government in order to maintain the credibility reporting by U.S. international broadcasters.
+The "firewall" between VOA journalists and the rest of the U.S. government was put in place to maintain the credibility of reporting by U.S. international broadcasters.
 The firewall is violated whenever a U.S. government official tries to influence the reporting of the news by putting undue pressure on a VOA journalist.
 The firewall is not meant to discourage VOA journalists from interviewing government officials or USG officials from appearing on VOA programs.
-It is critical to ensuring that VOA journalists and editors can make final decisions on what stories to cover, and how they are covered.
+It is critical to ensuring that VOA journalists and editors make the final decisions on what stories to cover, and how they are covered.